If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 You can have them plain or try them with delicious toppings like applesauce or sour cream for extra flavor.

-Don't forget to pair your Kartoffelpuffer with a cup of Glühwein, a warm and spicy mulled wine that is another staple at German Christmas markets.
+Here's a tip: Pair your Kartoffelpuffer with a cup of Glühwein, a warm and spicy mulled wine that's another staple at German Christmas markets.

 Glühwein

-Glühwein is a must-try drink at the Düsseldorf Christmas Market.
+Glühwein is a must-try drink at Düsseldorf's Christmas markets.

-This warm and spiced wine is perfect for getting into the holiday spirit.
-Made by heating red wine with spices, lemon, and sugar, Glühwein has a rich and comforting taste.
+This warm and spiced wine is perfect for getting right into the holiday spirit.
+Typically made by heating red wine with spices, lemon, and sugar, Glühwein has a rich and warm taste that's perfect for winter.

-Don't forget to try other seasonal cocktails and holiday beverages available at the market too!
+Don't forget to try other seasonal cocktails such as Feuerzangenbowle (a traditional German alcoholic drink), and other holiday beverages like Heiße Schokolade (Hot Chocolate) available at the markets too!

 Flammkuchen (German Pizza)